-Isambard Kingdom Brunel (IKB) Primary School is the fourth school in the very successful and thriving Castle Partnership Trust, within the areas of Wellington and Taunton, in Somerset.
+Isambard Kingdom Brunel (IKB) Primary School is part of the new Blackdown Education Partnership, within Somerset.
 IKB welcomed its first cohort of children into the superb EYFS setting in September 2020.
 The school serves the community in Longforth Farm and its immediate environs.

 IKB is named after Isambard Kingdom Brunel, who has a strong connection with Wellington and was the main architect and engineer of the Great Western Railway and the Clifton Suspension Bridge as well as many revolutionary inventions in the 1800s.
 It is his pioneering and innovative approach that has inspired the school as well as his connections with Wellington itself as he designed and built many of the buildings in Wellington.

-The Castle Partnership Trust is made up of: The Castle School, Court Fields, Wellesley Park and IKB and it is founded on the principles of giving every child in our local community the very highest quality education, to see themselves as successful, to participate in enrichment and learning and to be full citizens locally, national and globally.
-IKB live and breathe the Trust’s commitment that Every Child Achieves, Every Child Belongs, Every Child Participates in learning, enrichment and the community.
+The Blackdown Education Partnership is a new Trust, as of 1 September 2023, and is founded on the principles of giving every child in our local community the very highest quality education, to see themselves as successful, to participate in enrichment and learning and to be full citizens locally, national and globally.
+IKB live and breathe the Partnership’s commitment that Every Child Achieves, Every Child Belongs, Every Child Participates in learning, enrichment and the community.

-The Castle Partnership Trust is committed to the principle that every child will feel a sense of belonging and that they are important and contribute in their own unique way, as well as collectively building a positive, enthusiastic and supportive community that is based on mutual respect and support.
-There is assumed success throughout The Castle Partnership Trust.
+The Blackdown Education Partnership is committed to the principle that every child will feel a sense of belonging and that they are important and contribute in their own unique way, as well as collectively building a positive, enthusiastic and supportive community that is based on mutual respect and support.
+There is assumed success throughout Blackdown Education Partnership